An analysis of Augustine’s writings on speaking in tongues.

 Augustine, Bishop of Hippo, 354-430 AD, was likely aware of the different theories on the subject.
 His contemporaries Gregory Nazianzus (329 to 390 AD) had posited that there are two options for the Pentecost outburst of tongues: it was either a miracle of hearing or of speaking, and more likely the latter.
 John Chrysostom (349 to 407 AD) held similar views to Augustine on the diminished role of divine tongues in the individual expression.
 An earlier North African leader named Pachomius (292 to 346 AD) was mythologized as having been divinely enabled to temporarily speak Latin.
-The first century BC Jewish Hellenistic philosopher, Philo of Alexandria, although he didn’t write about the gift of tongues, he did cover the mechanics behind God speaking.
+The first century BC Jewish Hellenistic philosopher, Philo of Alexandria, didn’t write about the gift of tongues, but he did cover the mechanics behind God speaking.
 He held that when God spoke it was in a sound that would implant in the hearers mind, bypassing the ears, being beyond human language.

 Was it a miracle of speaking or hearing?